ianhi/jupyterlab-vimrc/README.md

 # Clone the repo to your local environment
 # Move to jupyterlab-vimrc directory

-# Install dependencies
-jlpm install
-# Build Typescript source
+# Install dependencies and build Typescript source
-jlpm build
+jlpm
 # Link your development version of the extension with JupyterLab
-jupyter labextension link .
+jupyter labextension install .
 # Rebuild Typescript source after making changes
 jlpm build
 # Rebuild JupyterLab after making any changes